ericyd/blog/content/-draft-2024-in-review-my-favorite-album-releases.md

 * _Three_, Four Tet
     * Pretty classic Four Tet actually!
 Mellow, smooth, electronic, textured, deep, organic.
 I'll listen to this again for sure
     * "So Blue" stuck out to me on my first listen
+* _Mahal_, Glass Beams
+    * ooh, kind of an eastern psychedelic vibe, really nice!
+    * too short :D
+* _Notebook Fantasy, Chicano Batman
+    * damn, this might be one of their best!
+I need to listen to it again, but first listen this felt like gold
+* _A LA SALA_, Khruangbin
+    * need to listen again, felt pretty mellow even by Kruangbin standards but only listened to it once on a plane so lots of nuance was lost